-If you are an Entrepreneur that wants to start a business or an existing company that want to expand, in that case, you need to research the potential market.
-As a result, this will help you identify who are your competitors, who are your client and how attractive is the business (market).
+If you are an entrepreneur that wants to start a business or an existing company that wants to expand, in that case you need to research the potential market.
+As a result, this will help you identify who are your competitors, who are your clients and how attractive the business (market) is.
 Then, it will identify problems before they happen and it might save your company.
 Imagine you consider selling ice in the North Pole, or by the same token, sand in Egypt?
 Yeah, right?
-Look at “The Ansoff Matrix”, and if you are in any of the 4 situations, in that case, you need market research and analysis.
+Look at “The Ansoff Matrix” and if you are in any of the 4 situations, in that case, you need market research and analysis.

 To clarify, the purpose of market research is to help companies make better business decisions about the development and marketing of new products.
-Therefore, as a result, the Market research should give answers: First, what is the market?
+Therefore, as a result, the market research should give answers: Firstly, what is the market?
 In addition, how is it segmented per different criteria?

 By the same token, who is your ideal client?
-In addition, what are their needs, fears, pains, hopes, dreams?
+In addition, what are their needs, fears, pains, hopes and dreams?
 Consequently, who is your competitor?
 Is someone else equally serving the same need to your clients?
 What lessons can we learn from history and correspondingly, what are the trends?

 Furthermore, how do consumers talk among themselves about the products and in front of the market?
-In addition, is there any gap on the market?
+In addition, are there any gaps in the market?

 To put it briefly, the answers to these questions will give you an understanding of your market as a result.
 In any case, you might need one or all of the steps we can offer to help you:

-Initially, entering a new country has challenges on its own accordingly.
-PESTLE analysis (Political, Economic, Social, Technological, Legal and Environmental analysis) describes a framework of macro-environmental factors correspondingly used in the environmental scanning component of strategic management.
+Initially, entering a new country has challenges of its own.
+The PESTLE analysis (Political, Economic, Social, Technological, Legal and Environmental analysis) describes a framework of macro-environmental factors correspondingly used in the environmental scanning component of strategic management.

-In conclusion, it is a useful strategic tool for understanding market growth or decline, business position, potential and direction for operations.
+In conclusion, it is a useful strategic tool for understanding market growth.

-Hence, entering a new industry is also challenging.
-Knowing a country is one, but knowing your industry is completely different thing.
-That being the case, Porter’s five forces is a model that gives a comprehensive overview as an illustration of each of the aspects of the industry:
+Entering a new industry is also challenging.
+Knowing a country is one thing, but knowing your industry is a completely different thing.
+That being the case, Porter’s Five Forces Analysis is a model that gives a comprehensive overview as an illustration of each of the aspects of the industry:

-Subsequently, knowing this 5 components gives you a better understanding of the industry you are trying to enter and might prevent you from making crucial mistakes.
+Subsequently, knowing these 5 components gives you a better understanding of the industry you are trying to enter and might prevent you from making crucial mistakes.

 The competitor analysis is aimed at companies that consequently, need to see where they are positioned.
 With this in mind, we can screen your competitors based on several criteria.
-We can also identify direct competitors (company offering same product/service to the same market), indirect competitors (companies offering substitute to your product/service to the same market) or benchmarking from insight from companies that offer similar services, but not to your market.
+We can also identify direct competitors (companies offering the same product/service to the same market), indirect competitors (companies offering substitutes of your product/service to the same market) or benchmarking from insights from companies that offer similar services, but not to your market.

 Considering your product/service, we can offer market segmentation (grouping your various clients into segments that have common needs or will respond similarly to a marketing action), then followed by market targeting (choosing the right market segment for your company) and market positioning (creating a product and brand image for that segment) altogether.

-As a final point afterwards, finding contact information of specific market segments is a uniquely separate service we offer, called Lead Generation.
-To resume there, please also visit the link in the previous sentence to see what we can offer regarding Lead Generation services.
+Finally, gathering contact information for specific market segments is a unique, separate service we offer, namely Lead Generation.
+Please visit this page to see what we can provide in terms of Lead Generation services.